hpoggie/hpoggie.github.io/index.md

 # About me

-I'm a computer science student at Purdue University and simulations programmer at Purdue's Envision Center for Data Perceptualization.
-My areas of interest include game development, networking, and security.
-My main tools of choice are Unity (or sometimes panda3d) for game development and Python for everything else.
+I'm a simulations programmer at Purdue University's Envision Center for Data Perceptualization.
+I recently got my BS in Computer Science from purdue and I'm looking for full time work.
+My main interests are game development, networking, and security.
+I mostly use Unity (or sometimes panda3d) for game development and Python for everything else.
 Below are some of my personal projects as well as games I've worked on for game jams.

 # Projects